 99% of the time, there is no point even attempting to fix this friendship.
 If someone makes you feel inferior, if they incessantly put you down, know that you don’t have to put up with that.
 A toxic friend is someone who isn’t deserving of your friendship whatsoever.
 They might be extremely possessive at times then suddenly become extremely aloof, but blame you the one time you can’t be there for them – aka. hypocrisy and guilt-tripping.
 They might try to humiliate you in front of people to make them feel better about themselves, or call you insensitive nicknames then laugh it off as a ‘joke’ when confronted.
 Often this person is riddled with insecurities which they’re trying to offset onto you, and will use the veil of ‘friendship’ to try to justify or counteract their cruelty, so it’s important to be cognizant of the way you’re feeling.
 Or maybe it’s more of a mutual thing – friendships in which both parties feed one another’s insecurities or bad habits are just as abundant.
 Either way, the inconsistency, instability and malice within this friendship ain’t worth anyone’s Goddamn time.

 4. The User/Usee Friendship

 Whether they’re just using you as a ladder to social climb or constantly relying on you for money that they then don’t pay back, this type of friend is already foreseeing the culmination of the friendship.
-Once they have want they want either directly from you or as a result of having been friends with you, they’ll toss you aside like last season Jimmy Choos.
-And if it’s the other way around and you’re the person using someone just… stop that shit.
+Once they have what they want either directly from you or as a result of having been friends with you, they’ll toss you aside like last season Jimmy Choos.
+And if it’s the other way around and you’re the person using someone, please… stop that shit.

 Taking all of this into consideration, I guess you could conclude that in life there are 3 types of friendships: